ali-aldawud/python_ethicalhacking/README.md

 # python_ethicalhacking
-2020 python 3 code update for learn-python-and-ethical-hacking-from-scratch by Zaid Sabih form z Security
+2020 python 3 code updated for learn-python-and-ethical-hacking-from-scratch by Zaid Sabih form z Security also includes theory and python fundemental notes as referance